 State Waiver Applications

 Districts with low attendance or missed instructional days due to a hurricane or other weather-related incident may apply for these expedited waivers.

 Frequently Asked Questions

-Visit Dealing With Disaster: Frequently Asked Questions for information about education services available to students who are displaced by a disaster.
+A web page called Dealing With Disaster: Frequently Asked Questions provides information about education services available to students who are displaced by a disaster.

 The Texas School Safety Center at Texas State University serves as a central location for school safety information and provides schools with research, training, and technical assistance to reduce youth violence and promote safety in Texas.